Connect to Project data through Power BI Desktop

 Copy the URL in your browser and use this value for the PWA URL field in the Project template.

 If you are still not sure, check with your Office 365 admin and have them check for the value in the SharePoint admin center.

 After Power BI Desktop retrieves the data, the visualizations in each report page will load and display the data.

-You need to have read permissions at the business-unit level to the CDS entities to which the report connects to have a portfolio-level view of the data.
+You need to have read permissions at the business-unit level to the Dataverse entities to which the report connects to have a portfolio-level view of the data.

 From the Power BI Desktop, we recommend publishing the report to a shared workspace, and then configure scheduled refresh of the data to keep your dataset up to date.